judka-uriel/uriel-book/uriel_en.md

 All the necessary blessings are found in the siddur — just as one can affix a mezuzah independently without a rabbi's assistance by reciting the corresponding blessings from the siddur.
-According to Halakhah, even for solemnizing a marriage, a rabbi is absolutely unnecessary.
+According to Halakhah, even for solemnizing a marriage, a rabbi is unnecessary.

 Therefore before the circumcision I recited all the necessary prayers and blessings from the siddur, and after the circumcision I recited all the